josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.

-<Callout class="former-highlight">That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.</Callout>

 That's very cool, because it means I can still create custom blocks without really needing to build them twice; all I do is put a class in the PHP template file for the block, and target that class with CSS on my headless front-end.

 And as a _really_ cool feature: Block Lab checks your theme for a `blocks.css` file which, if present, loads in the editor, too!
 So you can style your editing experience as easily as the front-end experience, if you so choose.
 Realizing that going headless didn't mean giving up the power of a fully customizable block editor was a big persuasion in sticking with WordPress.

-<Callout>Realizing that going headless didn’t mean giving up the power of a fully customizable block editor was a big persuasion in sticking with WordPress.</Callout>
+<Callout>Realizing that going headless didn’t mean giving up the power of a fully customizable block editor was a big persuasion in sticking with&nbsp;WordPress.</Callout>

 I also mentioned earlier that there are plugins available to rebuild your site on Netlify every time your WordPress content changes (I'm personally using [NetlifyPress](https://wordpress.org/plugins/deploy-netlifypress/) at the moment), which makes the transition easier, too.
 Knowing that I can keep my editing process fully in WordPress, without the need to open a completely separate dashboard any time I want to publish or update content, makes things a lot easier.